 (Washington, DC) – Wisconsin is ready to take a big step forward into the 21st century.
 The American Recovery and Reinvestment Act of 2009 (ARRA) has made available $8 million in funding in the form of a set-aside for green infrastructure, and water and energy efficiency projects.
 American Rivers conducted a quick survey around the… Read more »

 Columbia, SC – A hearing will be held tomorrow to address the concerns of American Rivers and the Coastal Conservation League over a recent water quality permit issued by the South Carolina’s Department of Health and Environmental Control (DHEC).
 The groups said last month that DHEC isn’t doing enough to protect the health of the… Read more »

 New EPA $1.8 million grant program to restore and protect rivers, forests, and clean water throughout Potomac Highlands region

 Washington, DC – Rivers and communities throughout parts of Maryland, Pennsylvania, Virginia, and West Virginia stand to benefit from a $1.8 million grant announced today by American Rivers and the U.S. Environmental Protection Agency.
 EPA’s grant program will help protect and restore the Potomac Highlands, the headwaters of the river that flows through our nation’s… Read more »

-Washington, DC – American Rivers and the Environmental Protection Agency today announced that a land and clean water protection effort in Virginia’s Shenandoah Valley will receive a $150,000 grant, as part of a comprehensive initiative to protect and restore rivers in the Potomac Highlands region.
+Washington, DC – American Rivers and the Environmental Protection Agency today announced that a riverfront revitalization effort in Waynesboro, VA will receive a $163,875 grant, as part of a comprehensive initiative to protect and restore rivers in the Potomac Highlands region.
 The grant will help the City of Waynesboro implement its “Restoring Waynesboro’s Riverfront Parks”… Read more »